 To check your measurement’s accuracy, tap the liquid message opening the detailed information — the accuracy score will be under the key insights.

-You can also check the accuracy score if you open a measurement from the Measurement History (tap the chart icon in the upper right corner of the feed, open the Measurement History section, and tap on the measurement you’re interested in).
-You’ll find the accuracy score right above your Focus, Energy, and Stress scores.
+You can also check the accuracy score if you open a measurement from the Measurement History.
+If you are an iOS user, tap the chart sign in the upper right corner.
+If you are an Android user, tap Journal at the bottom of your screen.
+You’ll find the accuracy score right above your Stress, Energy, and Health scores in the measurement details.

 When your measurement’s accuracy is high enough (95–100%), it means that the results on your screen closely reflect what’s going on with your body.
 To get high accuracy, you need to follow some simple rules.